ashutoshjha88/mavrick/readme.md

 Design and build a solution around these problems related to Open House.

-Laravel is accessible, yet powerful, providing powerful tools needed for large, robust applications.
-A superb inversion of control container, expressive migration system, and tightly integrated unit testing support give you the tools you need to build any application with which you are tasked.

 ## Official Documentation

 Owner:  Create Slot for Open House.